eriksquires/DuckDB-With-R/README.md

 ## Maybe don’t use R for Data Transformation

-dbt is for working inside a single database/warehouse and once you have your initial data it does a fantastic job of managing table updates and views and will make it easy to move your db out of duck and into a shared corporate datastore.

-dbt and your database are the right places to do data aggregation and data flows.
-If you find yourself doing sums, averages, percentiles, and various joins with categorical tables, or you’ve already found yourself making views and stored procedures to make your R code simpler and more consistent you are 100% in the land of dbt.
+A database is the right places to do data aggregation and data flows.
+If you find yourself doing sums, averages, percentiles, and various joins with categorical tables, or you’ve already found yourself making views and stored procedures to make your R code simpler and more consistent you are 100% in the land of databases and dbt (data build tool).
 Even if you are not ready for dbt yet, pushing transformations into views instead of R code is a big improvement in terms of performance and maintainability.
 You can always migrate those views into dbt models later.

+dbt is for working inside a single database/warehouse and once you have your initial data it does a fantastic job of managing table updates and views and will make it easy to move your db out of duck and into a shared corporate datastore.
+One great feature is how it handles incremental models and incremental models that are eventually consistent.

 Where you want to keep R is in your statistical analysis, plotting, anything more complicated than calculating standard deviations. lm(),